Can Allergies or Stress Cause Eye Twitching? 5 Common Causes You Should Know About

 4. Dry Eyes

-Dry eyes don’t just make your eyes itchy, they can also make them twitchy!
+Dry eyes don’t just make your eyes itchy, they can also make them twitchy.
 Dry eyes are very common among the older population, as well as people who use computers, wear contact lenses, or take certain medications.
 Using eye drops to keep your eyes moist can help quell the twitching.
 Read our related blog post for more tips to combat dry eyes.

 5. Allergies